-2.10.2 - Don't Be an Aggressive Driver
+2.10.2 - Do Not Be an Aggressive Driver

-How you feel before you even start your vehicle has a lot to do with how stress will affect you while driving.
-Reduce your stress before and while you drive.
-Listen to "easy listening" music.

-Give the drive your full attention.
-Don't allow yourself to become distracted by talking on your cell phone, eating, etc.

-Be realistic about your travel time.
-Expect delays because of traffic, construction, or bad weather and make allowances.

-If you're going to be later than you expected - deal with it.
-Take a deep breath and accept the delay.

-Give other drivers the benefit of the doubt.
+- How you feel before you start your vehicle has a lot to do with how stress will affect you while driving. - Reduce your stress before and while you drive.
+Listen to "easy listening" music. - Give the drive your full attention.
+Do not allow yourself to become distracted by talking on your cell phone, eating, etc. - Be realistic about your travel time.
+Expect delays because of traffic, construction, or bad weather, and make allowances. - If you are going to be later than you expected deal with it.
+Take a deep breath and accept the delay. - Give other drivers the benefit of the doubt.
 Try to imagine why he or she is driving that way.
-Whatever their reason, it has nothing to do with you.

-Slow down and keep your following distance reasonable.
+Whatever their reason, it has nothing to do with you. - Slow down and keep your following distance reasonable.

-Don't drive slowly in the left lane of traffic.
+- Do not drive slowly in the left lane of traffic. - Avoid gestures.

-Avoid gestures.
 Keep your hands on the wheel.
-Avoid making any gestures that might anger another driver, even seemingly harmless expressions of irritation like shaking your head.

-Be a cautious and courteous driver.
+Avoid making any gestures that might anger another driver, even seemingly harmless expressions of irritation like shaking your head. - Be a cautious and courteous driver.
 If another driver seems eager to get in front of you, say, "Be my guest."
-This response will soon become a habit and you won't be as offended by other drivers' actions.
+This response will soon become a habit and you will not be as offended by other drivers' actions.